stevengant/reading-notes/Class07.md

     - Tables create tag soup; code is harder to read
     - Tables are not responsive automatically

-2. List and describe 3 different semantic HTML elements used in an HTML <table>.
+2. List and describe 3 different semantic HTML elements used in an HTML table.
     [MDN - HTML table basics](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Basics)
       <th> - table header: goes at beginning of table row/column.
 The <th> tag makes the wrapped text stand out, making the table easier to read.
         <tr> - table row: each subsequent <tr> tag creates a new row below the preceding one in the table.